 Ensuring the best quality of life as we age can improve both mental and physical health.
-According to the Centers for Disease Control and Prevention (CDC), an adult 65 or older dies from a fall every 20 minutes in the U.S. These safety tips can help protect you from potential danger at home, outdoors and while exercising.
+According to the Centers for Disease Control and Prevention (CDC), each year, more than 2.5 million older adults are treated in an emergency department for a fall injury.
+These safety tips can help protect you from potential danger at home, outdoors and while exercising.

 You may feel the most at home in your own house, but many trips, slips and falls happen there.